 Result: Used RUG instead of conventional AUT; achieved a 70% reduction in man hours.

-In summary, advances in ultrasonic probes, robots and processing are continually improving the production rate of AUT inspections.
-These result in faster, more complete, and more data-rich inspections.
-With Gecko Robotics full-complement of AUT systems, we will work with your team to ensure the right dose of technologies are applied to achieve your inspection outcomes, balancing time, coverage and data quality.
+In summary, advances in ultrasonic probes, robots, and processing are continually improving the production rate of AUT inspections.
+These result in more efficient, accurate, and data-rich inspections.
+With Gecko Robotics' full-complement of AUT systems, we will work with your team to ensure the right combination of technologies are applied to achieve your desired inspection outcomes, balancing time, coverage, and data quality.